JuniorBecari10/Simple/README.md

 ### Returning

-You can return to the last goto statement that has been executed.
+You can return to the last goto statement that has been executed, because its line gets push onto the Call Stack.

 ```
 goto :first